 At the end of the roof of the mouth, the soft tissue of the palate spans across the back of the throat and separates it from the opening to the nose.
 Attached to its end is the “bell” like uvula.
 As those structures dangle in the airway, they can vibrate particularly during the relaxed state of sleep causing the irritating and disturbing noises of snoring.

 If noisy breathing proves to be the only problem, simple and quick new procedures are proving to be effective cures.
 Unfortunately, not all snoring problems are simple and doctors need to rule out more dangerous sleep disorders including sleep apnea.

 History taking is aided by questioning the snorer’s bed partner.
-Items explored include the patient’s medical condition and the medications being taken, weight gain, alcohol intake and sleeping position.
+Items explored include the patient’s medical condition and the medications being taken, weight gain, alcohol intake, and sleeping position.
 Daytime sleepiness is also explored.
-The degree and type of snoring is detailed to determine the severity of the problem and to look for sleep apnea.
-The physical examination will also include a detailed ear, nose and throat exam to look for contributing nasal conditions, the shape of the palate and the voice box.
-This usually includes an endoscopic view of the nose, pharynx and larynx.
+The degree and type of snoring are detailed to determine the severity of the problem and to look for sleep apnea.
+The physical examination will also include a detailed ear, nose, and throat exam to look for contributing nasal conditions, the shape of the palate, and the voice box.
+This usually includes an endoscopic view of the nose, pharynx, and larynx.

-Based on the exam’s results, some snorers may be referred for further evaluation with a sleep study.
-While patients sleep, a painless polysomnogram test monitors their brain waves, breathing patterns, heart rate, oxygen level and muscle movements.
+Based on the exam results, some snorers may be referred for further evaluation with a sleep study.
+While patients sleep, a painless polysomnogram test monitors their brain waves, breathing patterns, heart rate, oxygen level, and muscle movements.

 In the event that sleep apnea is diagnosed, appropriate treatment can be planned.
 This starts by avoiding causative factors such as alcohol, sedatives or heavy meals late in the day.
 It may involve weight loss and techniques to change the snorer’s sleeping position.
 The use of oral devices may be tried to keep the airway open.
 It will also include the use of Continuous Positive Airway Pressure (CPAP).